 How to avoid

-Product market fit requires a product that people need to pay for and are used to paying for in order to solve a problem.
+Product-market fit requires a product that people need to pay for and are used to paying for in order to solve a problem.
 The work of establishing a new venture should start with a long research phase, ideally long before thinking about the details of the product itself.
-Try setting up a landing page promoting early access to your product, get traffic, and measure the engagement.
+Try setting up a landing page promoting early access to your product, getting traffic, and measuring engagement.

 How to avoid